 - Melt butter in a nonstick pan over medium heat.
 Brown butter until golden and toasty, about 3-5 minutes.
-Add maple syrup and brown sugar.
-Remove from heat.
+Remove from heat and add maple syrup.

 - Sift together flour with granulated sugar, salt, baking powder, cinnamon and nutmeg in a medium bowl.
 Add eggs one at a time, whisking until well combined.